Undergraduate Course

 This module focuses on Bayesian and computational statistics.
 You will develop your understanding of Bayes’ theorem and Bayesian statistical modelling, and Markov chain Monte Carlo simulation, by developing algorithms for simple probability distributions.

-View Bayesian Computational Statistics on our Module Directory
+View Bayesian and Computational Statistics on our Module Directory

 COMPONENT 09: COMPULSORY